JaneySprings/DotNet.Meteor/README.md

 # Run the Application

 1. Open a project's folder.
-1. Open the Run and Debug VSCode tab and click the 'create a launch.json file'.
+1. Open the Run and Debug VSCode tab and click the '_create a launch.json file_'.

     ![image](./img/build-file.png)